Serbia in shock over Australia’s refusal to let Djokovic in

-The world’s top-ranked men’s tennis player, Novak Djokovic, faces the prospect of deportation from Australia, where he had hoped to win his 21st Grand Slam title at this month’s Australian Open, which would set the men’s record for major championship victories.
+The world’s top-ranked men’s tennis player, Novak Djokovic, faces the prospect of deportation from Australia.
+Djokovic had hoped to win his 21st Grand Slam title at this month’s Australian Open, which would set the men’s record for major championship victories.

-Djokovic’s fans at home are in shock, and Serbian politicians have seized on the opportunity to get a popularity boost ahead of this year’s elections as protesters gathered in downtown Belgrade calling for the tennis star’s release.
+Djokovic’s fans are in shock, and Serbian politicians seized on the opportunity to get a popularity boost ahead of this year’s elections as protesters gathered in downtown Belgrade calling for his release.

-Populist Serbian President Aleksandar Vucic’s government summoned the Australian ambassador in protest over Djokovic’s “detention.”
+Populist Serbian President Aleksandar Vucic’s government summoned the Australian ambassador in protest of Djokovic’s ”detention.”

 Vucic said he had spoken to Djokovic and blasted Australian authorities for keeping the tennis star in an ”infamous hotel,” referring to the secure facility where Djokovic is being housed along with asylum seekers and refugees.